-First, I want to thank Joel Friedlander for the opportunity to write a monthly post on the legal issues of self-publishing.
+First, I want to thank Joel Friedlander for the opportunity to write a monthly post on the legal issues of self-publishing, and particular about self-publishing services companies in this article.
 With wit and wisdom, Joel has helped many a writer (including me!) grow into an indie author.
 I am honored to be part of his team.

 For the last 30 years, I have been a business attorney advising clients, including writers, on topics ranging from business set-up to copyright protection to collaboration agreements.
 My goal is to keep clients out of court and at their desks, working on new projects.